Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS_BETA.md

 ttt_clown_credits_starting                  0       // The number of credits a clown should start with

 // Beggar
+ttt_beggar_reveal_traitor                   1       // Who the beggar is revealed to when they join the traitor team.
+0 - No one.
+1 - Everyone.
+2 - Traitors.
+3 - Innocents
-ttt_beggar_reveal_change                    1       // Whether the beggar is revealed to you when they join your team or not ttt_beggar_respawn                          0       // Whether the beggar respawns when they are killed before joining another team ttt_beggar_respawn_delay                    3       // The delay to use when respawning the begger (if "ttt_beggar_respawn" is enabled) ttt_beggar_notify_mode                      0       // The logic to use when notifying players that a beggar is killed.
-0 - Don't notify anyone.
-1 - Only notify traitors and detective.
-2 - Only notify traitors.
-3 - Only notify detective.
-4 - Notify everyone. ttt_beggar_notify_sound                     0       // Whether to play a cheering sound when a beggar is killed ttt_beggar_notify_confetti                  0       // Whether to throw confetti when a beggar is a killed
+ttt_beggar_reveal_innocent                  2       // Who the beggar is revealed to when they join the innocent team.
+0 - No one.
+1 - Everyone.
+2 - Traitors.
+3 - Innocents
+ttt_beggar_respawn                          0       // Whether the beggar respawns when they are killed before joining another team ttt_beggar_respawn_delay                    3       // The delay to use when respawning the begger (if "ttt_beggar_respawn" is enabled) ttt_beggar_notify_sound                     0       // Whether to play a cheering sound when a beggar is killed ttt_beggar_notify_confetti                  0       // Whether to throw confetti when a beggar is a killed